Radioh/ha_twitch_helix/README.md

 ## Intro

-Custom Component to integrate with Twitch helix api
+Custom Component to integrate with Twitch helix api.

-It looks like the original Twitch sensor integration uses the Twitch V5 API which is deprecated.
-New Twitch apps doesn't seem to work with this deprecated API.

 This component does mostly the same as the original integration found here (https://www.home-assistant.io/integrations/twitch/), but with some extra features and the underlying implementation is using the Twitch Helix API.
+The official Twitch integration was not maintained and started failing, when Twitch switched to the Helix API.
+However, the official is has since been updated and should now be working again.

 ## Prerequisites